24kchengYe/24kchengYe/README.md

 **ByteIntern in ByteDance**, focusing on **Post-training of Doubao with Lark Base AI, Agentic RL, and Data Synthesis Pipeline**.

-My current research lies at the intersection of **LLM/VLM Evaluation & Alignment**, **Multi-Agent Systems**, and **Urban AI**.
-I design benchmarks and training-free alignment methods for large generative models, and build global-scale urban datasets.
+My current research lies at the benchmarks and alignment methods for large generative models, and build global-scale urban datasets.
 Passionate about building AI productivity tools.

 ### AI Tools